isc-projects/bind9/doc/arm/pkcs11.inc.rst

 Key Generation
 ^^^^^^^^^^^^^^

 HSM keys can now be created and used.
-We are going to assume that you already have a BIND 9 installed, either from a package, or from the sources, and the tools are readily available in the ``$PATH``.
+We are assuming that BIND 9 is already installed, either from a package or from the sources, and the tools are readily available in the ``$PATH``.

 For generating the keys, we are going to use ``pkcs11-tool`` available from the